NZMSA/2016-Module-2/readme.md

 * CSS extensions (SASS)
 * Task runners (Gulp)

-*Note we will introduce these for more advance students, but not mandatory you know this*
+*Extra for experts to make dev life easier, but not mandatory for MSA*

 ## Schedule
 ### Day 1 (30 July 2016)